-The roles and responsibilities for investment management at the Authority rest primarily with the Director of Finance and Treasury Operations and the Chief Financial Officer.
+The roles and responsibilities for investment management at the Authority rest primarily with the Director of Finance and Treasury and the Chief Financial Officer.
 The matrix below defines the roles and responsibilities of all parties involved in the execution of the Investment Policy.

-Roles Responsibility Frequency Board of Trustees Final Approval of the policy Approval of exceptions to the policy (e.g. new investment types) Approval of revisions to the policy AnnualAs necessaryAs necessary Chief Executive Officer Responsible for adherence to all Authority policies As necessary Chief Financial Officer Approval of the policy Approval of investment strategy Approval of performance measurements Approval of minor exceptions to the policy (i.e. amounts, maturities) AnnualAnnualOngoingAs necessary
+Roles Responsibility Frequency Board of Trustees Final Approval of the policy Annual Approval of exceptions to the policy (e.g. As necessary new investment types) Approval of revisions to the policy As necessary Chief Executive Officer Responsible for adherence to all Authority As necessary policies Chief Financial Officer Approval of the policy Annual Approval of investment strategy Annual Approval of performance measurements Ongoing Approval of minor exceptions to the policy As necessary (i.e. amounts, maturities)

-Director of Finance and Serve as custodian of the policy Ongoing
+Director of Finance and Serve as custodian of the policy - Ongoing

-Treasury Develop investment strategy Annual
+Treasury Develop investment strategy - Annual

-Review investment strategy Ongoing
+Review investment strategy - Ongoing

-Establish performance measurements Ongoing
+Establish performance measurements - Ongoing

-Distribution of policy and amendments As necessary
+Distribution of policy and amendments - As necessary

-Annual review of policy Annual
+Annual review of policy - Annual

-Oversight of investment activity Ongoing
+Oversight of investment activity - Ongoing

-Invest funds as provided for in the policy Ongoing
+Invest funds as provided for in the policy - Ongoing

-Review performance information Monthly
+Review performance information - Monthly

-Management reporting Quarterly
+Management reporting - Quarterly

-Collect performance information Weekly
+Collect performance information - Weekly

-Distribute performance information Weekly
+Distribute performance information • Weekly

-Keep abreast of developments and notify the Ongoing
+Keep abreast of developments and notify • Ongoing

-Chief Financial Officer, as needed
+the Chief Financial Officer, as needed

-Investment Manager(s) Develop investment strategy Annual
+Investment Manager(s) Develop investment strategy • Annual

-Review investment strategy Ongoing
+Review investment strategy - Ongoing

-Invest funds as provided for in the policy Ongoing
+Invest funds as provided for in the policy - Ongoing

-Reporting investment portfolio Daily,
+Reporting investment portfolio - Daily,

-· Monthly,
+Monthly,

 Quarterly